Carry the spirit. Ignite the stride. Power the finish.

 - Email info@coastguardmarathon.com

-- We review influencer applications on a rolling basis
+- We review influencer applications August 4th – September 4th

 *Ambassadors will not receive any financial compensation for their role.
 The role is purely and strictly voluntary.
 Ambassadors will not be compensated for any incurred expenses, whether through training, travel, lodging, or any kind of reimbursements and will not be paid in any form for these expenses.